Cape Town CBD Commercial Property Market Insights

 Notable Transactions

-Golden Acre Complex – Sale & Redevelopment Plan
+Golden Acre Complex Sale and Redevelopment

-23 Lower Long (Foreshore) – Affordable Rental Delivery
+23 Lower Long Affordable Rental Project

 Office